melatteshome/Retail-and-e-commerece-data-pipeline/README.md

 ---

 ## 🎯 Project Objectives
-1. **Ingest live click-stream events** from the storefront (Kafka or Kinesis).
+1. **Ingest live click-stream events** from the storefront utilizing Kafka .
-2. **Enrich events on the fly** with reference data using Spark or Flink.
+2. **Enrich events on the fly** with reference data using Spark.
 3. **Track history** using Slowly Changing Dimension Type-2 (SCD-2) tables.
-4. **Deliver query-ready facts** to BigQuery or Snowflake for BI and ML use cases.
+4. **Deliver query-ready facts** in a cloud warehouse using databend.

 ---